On the `Semantics' of Differential Privacy: A Bayesian Formulation: Semantics of Differential Privacy

 \section{Semantics of Differential Privacy}

-There is a crisp, semantically-flavored interpretation of differential privacy, due to Dwork and McSherry, and explained in \cite{Dw06}: {\em Regardless of external knowledge, an adversary with access to the sanitized database draws the same conclusions whether or not my data is included in the original data.} (the use of the term ``semantic'' for such definitions dates back to semantic security of encryption \cite{GM84}).
-In this section, we develop a formalization of this interpretation and show that the definition of differential privacy used in the line of work this paper follows (\cite{DiNi03,DwNi04,BDMN05,DMNS06}) is essential in order to satisfy the intuition.
+There is a crisp, semantically-flavored\footnote{The use of the term ``semantic'' for definitions that deal directly with adversarial knowledge dates back to \emph{semantic security} of encryption \citep{GM84}.} interpretation of differential privacy, due to Dwork and McSherry, explained in \cite{Dwork06}: {\em Regardless of external knowledge, an adversary with access to the sanitized database draws the same conclusions whether or not my data is included in the original database.} One might hope for a stronger statement, namely that the adversary draws the same conclusions whether or not the data is used at all.
+However, such a strong statement is impossible to provide in the presence of arbitrary external information (\citet{DN08-imposs,Dwork06}; see also \citet{KiferM11}), as illustrated by the following example.

+\begin{example} Consider a clinical study that explores the relationship between smoking and lung disease.
+A health insurance company who had no a priori understanding of that relationship might dramatically alter its ``beliefs'' (as encoded by insurance premiums) to account for the results of the study.
+The study would cause the company to raise premiums for smokers and lower them for nonsmokers, regardless of whether they participated in the study.
+In this case, the conclusions drawn by the company about the riskiness of any one individual (say Alice) are strongly affected by the results of the study.
+This occurs regardless of whether Alice's data are included in the study. \end{example}

-We require a mathematical formulation of ``arbitrary external knowledge'', and of ``drawing conclusions''.
+In this section, we develop a formalization Dwork and McSherry's interpretation and explore its relation to standard definitions.
+To proceed, we require a mathematical formulation of ``external knowledge'', and of ``drawing conclusions''.
 The first is captured via a {\em prior} probability distribution $b$ on $\D^n$ ($b$ is a mnemonic for ``beliefs'').
-Conclusions are modeled by the corresponding posterior distribution: given a transcript $t$, the adversary updates his belief about the database $\dx$ using Bayes' rule to obtain a posterior $\bar{b}$:
+Conclusions are modeled by the corresponding {\em posterior} distribution: given a transcript $t$, the adversary updates his belief $b$ about the database $\dx$ using Bayes' rule to obtain a posterior $\bar{b}$:

-Note that in an interactive scheme, the definition of $\sampnum$ depends on the adversary's choices; for legibility we omit the dependence on the adversary in the notation.
+When the mechanism $\A$ is interactive, the definition of $\sampnum$ depends on the adversary's choices; for legibility we omit the dependence on the adversary in the notation.
 Also, for simplicity, we discuss only discrete probability distributions.
 Our results extend directly to the interactive, continuous case.